 8. Rest & Relaxation otherwise known as Me Time.

-Yes factor this in to your festive schedule.
-Stopping for a cuppa and a cake while you are out doing that mega shop can make all the difference to your stress levels and therefore how you deal with everything else that is happening.
-Calling it a day in the evening and going for a decent soak in the bath.
+Call it a day in the evening and go for a decent soak in the bath.
 Yes you know you still have to sort out that costume for the nativity play etc, but taking 20 minutes to yourself is well worth it and very important.

 10. Keep It Simple, Keep It Real.